kailash-manasarovar/statement/docs/timeline/2025/may.md

 - In the spa one day I hear a lot of women speaking Hebrew.
 - They are in Dublin celebrating a 40th birthday party.
-- I'm quite amazed because it's so rare to hear Hebrew spoken in Ireland.
+- I'm amazed because it's so rare to hear Hebrew spoken in Ireland.
 - I don't think I ever heard it before outside of my Hebrew lesson at Queen's in Belfast in 2020 before Covid hit.
 - I ask them if they're from Israel, they confirm, and I tell them how nice it is to hear Hebrew in Ireland.
 - I had to wonder about these ladies too.